eliranmal/git-flux/roadmap.md

 # future plans

 - todo:
+   - in debug mode, redirect stdout/stderr to `debug.log` to enable sending these logs for investigations of problems (and to not pollute the terminal out)
    - add `update` command to setup.sh, that deletes the local repo to avoid the installer cache
    - integrate hub for pull-requests with proper base (not master)